Nyhx1213/E5-Basket/README.md

   - **Security**: The system ensures that the token can only be used once, and passwords are securely updated in the database after the reset.

 ---
+# Basketball Application Documentation

+## Features

+### Workout Management Function

+The **Workout Management Function** allows authorized users to create, manage, and attend basketball workouts.
+The functionality is divided into three main parts:

+#### 1. Workout Creation
+- **Description**:
+    From the menu, a user with the appropriate permissions can access the **"Create a Workout"** page.
+This page provides a form to input the workout name, date, and duration.
+The form ensures that the date entered is not more than 1 year before or after the current date.

+- **Allowed Roles**:
+    - Admin
+    - Manager
+    - Coach

+- **Form Fields**:
+    - **Workout Name**: A name for the workout session.
+    - **Date**: The date of the workout.
+Must be within 1 year before or after the current date.
+    - **Duration**: The length of the workout session.

+#### 2. Manage Workout Attendance
+- **Description**:
+    Authorized users can access the **"Manage Workout Attendance"** page.
+Here, they can add players to existing workouts.
+The page will only show workouts that the player is not already assigned to.

+- **Allowed Roles**:
+    - Admin
+    - Manager
+    - Coach
+    - Assistant

+- **Form Behavior**:
+    - The form will display a list of available workouts that the player is not already part of.
+    - The user can select a player to add to a workout session.

+#### 3. Workout Chart
+- **Description**:
+    From the menu, users can enter the **"Workout List"** page.
+This page displays all the existing workouts.
+Users can click on a specific workout to view the details, including who is participating, the date, and the duration.
+Users with the correct permissions can also delete workouts.

+- **Permissions**:
+    - **Allowed Roles**:
+        - Admin
+        - Manager
+        - Coach
+        - Assistant
+        - Player

+    - **Permissions to Delete a Workout**:
+        - Admin
+        - Manager
+        - Coach

+- **Functionality**:
+    - View the list of workouts.
+    - See the participating players for each workout.
+    - View workout details (date, duration).
+    - Delete workouts if the user has the required permissions.

+---

+## How to Use

+### 1. **Create a Workout**:
+To create a workout, navigate to the "Create a Workout" page from the main menu.
+Ensure that you input a valid date and duration for the workout.
+You can only create a workout within the date range allowed (within 1 year before or after the current date).

+### 2. **Manage Workout Attendance**:
+To manage workout attendance, go to the "Manage Workout Attendance" page.
+This will show a list of available workouts that players are not yet added to.
+Select a player from the list and add them to the workout session.

+### 3. **Workout Chart**:
+To see a list of existing workouts, go to the "Workout List" page.
+From there, you can view workout details, see participating players, and delete the workout if you have the right permissions.

+---

+## Technical Details

+### Database Protection
+We have added protections to prevent unauthorized access or manipulation of workout data through form submissions or direct URL manipulations.
+Proper validation and sanitization have been applied to forms and inputs to protect against common security vulnerabilities such as SQL injection and XSS (Cross-Site Scripting).

+---